Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_pytorch/README.md

 * Models
 1. Classification Models in Torchvision.
 2. Pytorch models in Xilinx Modelzoo.
-3. LSTM models(standard LSTM and customized LSTM)
+3. LSTM models (standard LSTM and customized LSTM)

 ### Quick Start in Docker environment

-If you work in Vitis-AI 1.3 and later veriosn of docker, there is a conda environment "vitis-ai-pytorch", in which vai_q_pytorch package is already installed.
+If you work in Vitis-AI 1.3 and later version of docker, there is a conda environment "vitis-ai-pytorch", in which vai_q_pytorch package is already installed.
 In this conda environment, python version is 3.6, pytorch version is 1.4.0 and torchvision version is 0.5.0.
 You can directly start our "resnet18" example without installation steps.
 A new Conda environment with a specified PyTorch version (1.2~1.7.1) can be created using the /opt/vitis_ai/scripts/replace_pytorch.sh script.
 This script clones a Conda environment from vitis-ai-pytorch, uninstalls the original PyTorch, Torchvision and vai_q_pytorch packages, and then installs the specified version of PyTorch, Torchvision, and re-installs vai_q_pytorch from source code.